LLNL/llnl.github.io/radiuss/policies/packaging.md

 ---

-**M.pac.2** Usage a limited and well-defined symbol, macro, library, and include file namespace is considered a mandatory practice.
+**M.pac.2** Usage of a limited and well-defined symbol, macro, library, and include file namespace is considered a mandatory practice.

-Details: For example, there should be no publicly-visible include files such as utils.h, or package named libutil.a or macros named YES or TRUE.
-Namespacing of include files can be handled either by prepending installed include files with a package name, for example <XXXutils.h>, or by placing and referencing all installed include files in a subdirectory with a package name, for example <XXX/utils.h>.
+Details: For example, there should be no publicly visible include files such as `utils.h`, package named `libutil.a`, or macros named YES or TRUE.
+Namespacing of include files can be handled either by prepending installed include files with a package name (e.g.,`<XXXutils.h>`) or by placing and referencing all installed include files in a subdirectory with a package name (e.g.,`<XXX/utils.h>`).

 > Rationale: This allows users to unambiguously identify the components within their installed configuration.